All Projects

 Difficulty

-Gold-plated adjustable ring blank with 12mm bezel
+Gold-plated adjustable ring blank with 15mm round bezel

-Imitation gold leaf flakes (fine cut)
+Imitation gold leaf — small fragment

-Precision tweezers
+Fine tweezers

 1. 1